anagha-microsoft/databricks-workshops/general-workshop/docs/00-Azure-Storage-Lab.md

 ### Unit 6: ADLS Gen2 primer
 In unit 3, we worked with Azure Blob Storage, in this unit, we will work with ADLS Gen2 as DBFS.
+1. We will create data
+2. Persist to delta format
+3. Create external table
+4. Run queries on it
 <br>